Your Mini Resources Guide to Mindfulness

-You can follow up on some of the best books to get started with and learn more about the subject.
+You can follow up on some of these books to get started with and learn more about the subject.
 It’s like a beginner’s guide.
-Hope it’s helpful!

 Jon Kabat-Zinn, along with his colleagues at the University of Massachusetts Medical Centre, has been at the forefront of establishing mindfulness in the west.